MikeTech93/ServerlessFramework/README.md

 This is a repository to contain templates for using the Serverless Framework to build infrastructure.

 The initial scripts will be solely tested on AWS infrastructure however at a later point they may be converted to be multi cloud and this README will be updated to reflect that.

+At the time of writing this the templates were designed to be ran in Serverless 2.0 - The release of 3.0 is just around the corner so please bare in mind there may be some slight changes if you want to run this on 3.0

 ## Authenticating to AWS
 Credentials to authenticate to an AWS account will be stored in an AWS CLI profile called "playground".